obzori/envgraph/docs/development.md

 3. Register it in `src/cli/commands/index.ts` by appending it to the `commands` array.
 Order determines help-output order; help text updates automatically.
-4. Add tests in `tests/cli.test.ts`.
+4. Add tests in `tests/` (e.g. `tests/mycommand.test.ts`) against
+   `runMyCommand` — not the wrapper.

-Prefer implementing the heavy lifting as a pure function that returns lines / outcomes, with the command's `run()` doing the printing — this keeps it unit-testable like `runScan` and `createExample`.
+Keep heavy lifting in pure functions that return lines/outcomes, with the command's `run()` only printing — this stays unit-testable like `runScan` and `createExample`.
+For long-running commands use `runInWorker` + `Spinner` to keep the UI responsive.